keithalewis/fs/README.md

 The financial world is complicated but has identifiable components that interact under well-defined rules.

 Legal entities trade instruments over time.
-Trades accumulate to positions involving cash flows.
+Trades accumulate to positions having associated cash flows.
 Positions are marked-to-market to determine profit and loss.

-Some cash flows are a function of the instrument issuer.
+Some cash flows depend on the instrument issuer.
 Stocks have dividends, bonds have coupons, futures have margin accounts.
 There are also ancillary cash flows such as broker fees and taxes.